AnselChang/Pathogen4/QUICKSTART.md

 To preface any tutorials, I must emphasize that high code quality is required for code contribution!
 It is tough to maintain a codebase with over 10k lines of code, so we must remain vigilant to keep code as clean and readable as possible.
 Here are some general coding practices I try to follow.

 ### Code purposefully, and comment for "why" not "how".
 Code in a simple, obvious style, using descriptive variable and function names to explain code.
-It's often a code smell to use commenting to explain complex code, and instead, use commenting to describe high-level behavior and explain its importance.
+If you need to comment code to explain _how_ it works, then the better solution is probably to rewrite the code in a way that is more understandable.
+Instead, use commenting for the _why_ - to describe high-level behavior and explain its importance.

 ### Keep code short
 Try to keep classes <200 LOC if possible, and functions short.
 The easiest way for code to spiral into an unmaintainable spaghetti mess is for "god" classes to emerge and suddenly take over the entire codebase.
 Trust me, it's happened so many times in the past and it's a nightmare to clean up.